adreena/UKF-Project/README.md

 #### UKF Results:
 UKF achieved approximately better results in dataset1 (~0.1) comparing to EKF, however results are pretty much similar to EKF in dataset2.

-Radar-only results has higher RMSE values than Laser-only and both-sensor, which highlights the importance of lidar sensor information in kalman filters and moving objects estimations.
+Radar-only results has higher RMSE values than Laser-only and both-sensor, which highlights the understimated uncertainty in moving object estimations in the absence of lidar sensor information.

 NIS values in all cases stay bewteen 82-87%, which is a good indication that uncertainty of system is not over/under estimated.